 After de-escalating the situation, the goal is to ensure that the individual in crisis receives treatment rather than being arrested and incarcerated.
 While in jail, they will receive inadequate treatment or no treatment at all.
 Additionally, co-responder programs follow-up with the individual in crisis and assist them with placement into ongoing treatment and other day-to-day activities if necessary, such as applying for and receiving the necessary documents in order to help them obtain food and housing.

 Another primary goal of co-responder programs is to increase information sharing between law enforcement and mental health professionals.
-The idea is to determine if the person in crisis already has services in place and, if they do, to be able to quickly and easily reach out to a counselor or someone familiar with that individual.
+The idea is to determine if the person in crisis already has services in place and, if they do, to be able to quickly and easily reach out to a counsellor or someone familiar with that individual.
 Additionally, diverting people away from the criminal justice system and into treatment will reduce the costs of unnecessarily incarcerating people.

 Community-based response teams are an alternative to law enforcement acting as first responders when the situation involves a person suffering from a mental health or addiction crisis.
 Instead of police officers responding, a mobile mental health crisis team responds on their own.
 This team usually consists of a mental health professional and a medical professional, such as a nurse or an EMT.